arangodb/docs-hugo/site/content/3.10/develop/http/documents.md

           in: query
           required: false
           description: |
-            Whether to delete an existing entry from the in-memory edge cache and refill it with another edge if an edge document is removed.
+            Whether to delete existing entries from in-memory index caches and refill them if document removals affect the edge index or cache-enabled persistent indexes.
           schema:
             type: boolean
         - name: If-Match